 - a) Staff are not permitted to smoke anywhere on the Club premises, including the outside play areas during working hours. - b) Staff are not permitted to bring alcohol or tobacco products into the Club premises.
-If a member of staff arrives at work under the influence of alcohol they will be asked to leave immediately and disciplinary action will be taken. - c) If a member of staff is taking prescription drugs that might affect their ability to function effectively, they must inform the Manager immediately. - d) Any prescribed medication needed by a staff member whilst at the Club, must be stored safely in a locked cabinet. - 73.
+If a member of staff arrives at work under the influence of alcohol they will be asked to leave immediately and disciplinary action will be taken. - c) If a member of staff is taking prescription drugs that might affect their ability to function effectively, they must inform the Manager immediately. - d) Any prescribed medication needed by a staff member whilst at the Club, must be stored safely in a locked box. - 76.
 Gross misconduct.
 Staff will be dismissed without notice if they are found to have committed an act of gross misconduct.
-Dismissal will be in accordance with your contract.
-Examples of gross misconduct include, but are not restricted to: - a) Failing to comply with health and safety requirements; - b) Ignoring a direct instruction given by the Manager; - c) Bullying, sexual or racial harassment; - d) Being unfit for work through alcohol or illegal drug use; - e) Theft, fraud or falsification of documents; - f) Being disqualified under the terms of the Statutory Framework for the Early Years Foundation Stage (Section 75 of the Childcare Act 2006) or the Children's Act 1989;
+Dismissal will be in accordance with staff's contract's terms and conditions.
+Examples of gross misconduct include, but are not restricted to: - a) Failing to comply with health and safety requirements; - b) Ignoring a direct instruction given by the Manager or owner; - c) Bullying, sexual or racial harassment; - d) Being unfit for work through alcohol or illegal drug use; - e) Theft, fraud or falsification of documents; - f) Using a personal mobile phone without permission; - g) Absence from work without the Owner's or Manager's permission; - h) Being disqualified under the terms of the Statutory Framework for the Early Years Foundation Stage (Section 75 of the Childcare Act 2006) or the Children's Act 1989;